Lilypad-Tech/lilypad/README.md

 ## Getting started running a Node on Lilypad Network

-As a distributed network lilypad also brings with it the ability to run as a node and contribute to the GPU and compute capabilities.
+As a distributed network Lilypad also brings with it the ability to run as a node and contribute to the GPU and compute capabilities.
 See the documentation on [running a node](https://lilypad.team/node) which contains more details instructions and overview for getting set up.

 ## The Lilypad Community